-Council accepts traders may have advertising on commercial street furniture.
-There is a limit of 30% of the total area of footpath trading furniture to avoid excess advertising.
+Council accepts traders may have advertising on commercial street furniture within the Outdoor Dining Structure.
+There is a limit of 30% of the total area of furniture to avoid excess advertising.

 Signage or advertising over 8m2 or in a heritage zone may require a planning permit.
 Contact Council's planning department on 9278 4444 or email boroondara@boroondara.vic.gov.au for further information.